BloretCrew/Blora-Manager/README.md

 ### Plugins

-We use "VS Code" to develop MCSManager.
+We use "VS Code" to develop Blora-Manager.
 You may need to install these plugins:

 - i18n display support (I18n Ally)
 - Code formatter (Prettier)